AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 toc: true
 ---

+## What's new in Material Theme UI v8.4.1

+Another bug fix update, alongside the implementation of the new Sync Settings capability.

+### Sync Settings support

+2022.3 brought the newer **Sync Settings** feature, which transparently syncs all settings between machines.
+The previous sync settings feature was relying on a
+JBA account for syncing settings, while the new one uses a transaction system, like Git.
+This means that you can now sync settings between machines without having to create a JetBrains account.

+As a result, plugin developers can now sync their plugin's settings with that system very easily, without the need to implement anything.
+This means that from now on your settings, custom theme or project settings will now be synced between machines, in the case you decide to use the feature.
+However, you have much less control over the syncing process, as it's handled by JetBrains directly, so there might be some issues here and there.

+You will be finding the Material Theme settings under the **UI** category.

+### Other fixes

+- Add `{path}` and `{fullPath}` options to the _Project Frame Custom Text_ setting.
+They will be replaced with the project path and full path respectively.
+- Add a new setting to **hide the Wizard option at the Welcome Screen**.
+- Make the Popups color to the background color
+- Improve _Colorized Title Bar_ for lighter themes by making the colors brighter.
+- Fix narrow password fields
+- _Material File Status Colors_: Listen to the current color scheme rather than the one from the theme.
+- Atom One Dark: Slightly brighter highlight color.
+- Add the latest UI properties,

+---

 ## What's new in Material Theme UI v8.3.1

 Another bugfix release.
 However this release includes a coupon for a 50% discount for Black Friday/Cyber Monday.
 You can find more information on the plugin